Greg-T8/LearningKubernetes/books/kubernetes_enterprise_guide/notes.md

 Typically, CSI (Container Storage Interface) drivers are required to manage external storage (like AWS EBS, Azure Disks, NFS, etc.).
 These drivers are presented in Kubernets as `CSIDriver` objects.

+In the KinD setup, Rancher's auto-provisioner is being used to automatically manage local persistent storage.
+So when your application asks for a *persistent volume claim* (PVC), Rancher's auto-provisioner will create a local persistent volume (PV) for it.

-However, KinD storage uses the local filesystem, and therefore you won't see any `CSIDriver` objects for local storage.
+As a result, you won't see any `CSIDriver` objects in the KinD cluster.
+This is because the local provisioner does not require a CSI driver to manage local storage.

 The first storage object this book covers is the `CSInodes` object.
 In the KinD cluster created in the previous section, both nodes have a `CSInode` object.